 The Company has a net U.S. deferred tax asset and a net foreign deferred tax liability.
-Due to uncertainties related to our ability to utilize certain foreign deferred income tax assets, we maintained a total valuation allowance of \$23.1 million at April 1, 2018 and \$22.1 million at December 31, 2017.
+Due to uncertainties related to our ability to utilize certain foreign deferred income tax assets, we maintained a total valuation allowance of \$23.4 million at July 1, 2018 and \$22.1 million at December 31, 2017.
 The valuation allowance is based on estimates of income in each of the jurisdictions in which we operate and the period over which our deferred tax assets will be recoverable.
 If future results of operations exceed our current expectations, our existing tax valuation allowances may be adjusted, resulting in future tax benefits.
 Alternatively, if future results of operations are less than expected, future assessments may result in a determination that some or all of the deferred tax assets are not realizable.
 Consequently, we may need to establish additional tax valuation allowances for all or a portion of the deferred tax assets, which may have a material adverse effect on our business, results of operations and financial condition.

-In connection with the enactment of the US Tax Cuts and Jobs Act (the "Tax Act") on December 22, 2017, we recorded provisional estimates for certain provisions of the Tax Act as of December 31, 2017.
-We have not made any changes to these provisional estimates as of April 1, 2018.
+In connection with the enactment of the Tax Cuts and Jobs Act (the "Tax Act") on December 22, 2017, we recorded provisional estimates for certain provisions of the Tax Act as of December 31, 2017.
+We have not made any changes to these provisional estimates as of July 1, 2018.

-In addition, the Tax Act created a new requirement that certain income, such as Global Intangible Low-Taxed Income ("GILTI"), earned by a controlled foreign corporation must be included in the gross income of its U.S. shareholder, effective January 1, 2018.
+In addition, the Tax Act created a new requirement that certain income, the Global Intangible Low-Taxed Income ("GILTI"), earned by a controlled foreign corporation must be included in the gross income of its U.S. shareholder, effective January 1, 2018.
 The Tax Act also created the base erosion anti-abuse tax ("BEAT"), a new minimum tax, effective January 1, 2018.
 We have included the impact of the GILTI provision in the calculation of our 2018 effective tax rate.
-We do not believe that BEAT has any impact to us.
+We do not believe that BEAT will have a material impact on our financial position or results of operations.